alexanderovie/datos/docs/classes/KnowledgeGraphDataforseoLabsSerpElementItem.md

 > `optional` **url**: `string`

-Defined in: main.ts:106234
+Defined in: main.ts:115259

-relevant URL of the Ad element in SERP
+relevant URL in SERP

 #### Implementation of